syncfusion-content/wpf-docs/wpf/SfTreeGrid/Selection.md

 ### Changing enter key behavior

-By default, while pressing <kbd>Enter</kbd> key, the current cell will be moved to next focused cell in the same column.
-You can change the <kbd>Enter</kbd> key behavior by overriding [ProcessKeyDown](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowSelectionController~ProcessKeyDown.html) method in selection controller.
-In this method you have to create new [KeyEventArgs](https://msdn.microsoft.com/en-us/library/system.windows.input.keyeventargs) which refers the <kbd>Tab</kbd> key and processes the <kbd>Tab</kbd> key action.
+By default, while pressing `Enter` key, the current cell will be moved to next focused cell in the same column.
+You can change the `Enter` key behavior by overriding [ProcessKeyDown](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowSelectionController~ProcessKeyDown.html) method in selection controller.
+In this method you have to create new [KeyEventArgs](https://msdn.microsoft.com/en-us/library/system.windows.input.keyeventargs) which refers the `Tab` key and processes the `Tab` key action.

 {% tabs %}